HoppyCat/prompt-pack/README.md

-# Hoppy Cat Open Source Prompt Pack
+# Hoppy Cat Open Source MidJourney Prompt Pack

 The Hoppy Cat Open Source Prompt Pack is a free Google sheet with multiple tabs of prompt ideas for MidJourney and Generative AI artists.
 It aims to inspire creativity, diversify prompts, and help reduce unused fast-hours at the end of monthly MidJourney subscriptions.